EECS 270: Course Overview

 Homework assignments

-Your homework score will be computed by dropping your two lowest homework grades.
-This policy exists to address issues such as illness, broken cars, late buses, hungry dogs/cats, useless partners (for group assignments) etc. In the event of exceptional circumstances on more than two assignments, please see the instructor.
+Your homework score will be computed by dropping your lowest individual and group homework grades.
+This policy exists to address issues such as illness, poor internet connects, hungry dogs/cats, useless partners (for group assignments), etc. In the event of exceptional circumstances on more than that, please see the instructor.
+Individual homework assignments are generally due on Mondays and group assignments on Wednesdays, though that does vary a bit (currently only the week after the midterm is different).

-Group Assignments: Student groups will consist of no more than three students, though they can be done in groups of 2 or even individually.
+Student groups will consist of no more than three students, though they can be done in groups of 2 or even individually.
 These assignments will generally be difficult and have a design component.
-You should schedule about 2 to 3 hours to meet to do these assignments.
+You should schedule about 3-4 hours together to do these assignments.
 Groups can freely change for each assignment (though we don't recommend it) and having non-contributing members listed on an assignment is an honor code violation.
-In the past we've see that there is a tempation to break the assignment up so that one person does one assignment, another does the next, etc. Not only is that an honor code violation, it's also a really bad idea.
+In the past we've see that there is a tempation to break the assignment up so that one person does one assignment, another does the next, etc. That is a really bad idea.
 You won't learn the material you need for the exams and it's also really likely your grade on the assignment will be much lower than it would be if you all worked together.
-These assigments are designed to be much easier with a group bouncing around ideas...
+These assigments are designed to be much easier with a group bouncing around ideas.
+The are also generally fairly rough.

 Doing your own labs and homework